 Not only did this new series contain a different array of flavors, but the labels also have additional illustrations.
-This new collection of prints has the same design Americans know and love, but with the bonus of new graphics.
+This new collection of soup can prints has the same design Americans know and love, but with the bonus of new graphics.
 In place of the traditional Campbell’s golden seal, the front of the can shows unique designs for each flavor.
 This particular print shows “Tomato-Beef Noodle O’s” written in a funky red and yellow font.
-This fun and unique design fits well into Warhol’s already existing portfolios, with his traditional design style and repetitive appearance.
+This mundane, yet fun design of these soup can prints fit well into Warhol’s already existing portfolios, marking a development from his original soup can paintings.

 Other works from this series include New England Clam Chowder 57, Hot Dog Bean 59, Chicken N’ Dumplings 58 and Vegetarian Vegetable 56.
 These unusual soups Warhol included in his second series are all real flavors of Campbell’s Soup.
 Each soup can which Warhol created for this second portfolio has its own unique label illustrations.

-The Campbell’s soup can is one of the most iconic pop art images of the century, serving as a symbol of consumer culture and advertising.
+The Campbell’s Soup Cans II prints are some of the most iconic pop art images of the century, serving as a grande symbol of consumer culture.
 To create this famous design, Warhol appropriated well known objects and images of consumerism by turning them into fine art.
 His soup cans challenged what could be deemed socially and artistically acceptable.
 Not only did Andy have a clear fascination with consumer culture and its products, he also expressed his personal connection to the company.
 “I used to drink it [Campbell’s Soup].
 I used to have the same lunch every day, for twenty years, I guess, the same thing over and over again.”

 In 1968, Valerie Solanas shot Warhol, landing him in the hospital where vascular surgeon Giuseppe Rossi was on duty.
 Dr. Rossi performed a five-and-a-half-hour-long procedure on Warhol, repairing the damage done to the his body.
 Hours later, he successfully revived Warhol, saving the life of the famous artist.
 In an effort to repay him for his heroic work, Andy Warhol sent Dr. Rossi a selection of his prints.
-Andy Warhol’s Tomato-Beef Noodle O’s from his Campbell’s Soup II portfolio is one of the many prints that was gifted to the doctor.
-This one of a kind print with a unique history is now for sale at the Revolver Gallery.
+Andy Warhol’s Campbell’s Soup Cans II: Tomato-Beef Noodle O’s is one of the many prints that was gifted to the doctor.
+This one of a kind print with a unique history has been acquired by Revolver Gallery.

-Despite some of the initial criticism Warhol received after showing his Campbell’s Soup cans, this new design launched his career after his first exhibition in 1962.
-Andy Warhol’s Campbell’s Soup Cans soon became a quintessential item of pop-art culture.
+Despite some of the initial criticism Warhol received after showing his Campbell’s Soup cans, the bold design launched his career after his first exhibition in 1962.
+Seven years later, works like Campbell’s Soup Cans II: Tomato-Beef Noodle O’s became a quintessential item of pop-art culture.
 Warhol created his original design for these soup cans just as the Pop Art movement emerged.
 His groundbreaking and bold work allowed the pop-art genre to enter the world of mainstream art.
 Still to this day, Warhol’s soup cans rule the pop-art world, with their bold design and revolutionary subject matter.